 Connect With Us

-If you are a runner, wearing the right running shoe is essential.
-For more information, contact one of our podiatrists from Foot & Ankle Medical Center .
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Foot & Ankle Medical Center .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Nampa, ID .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.